Presbyterian Church of Korea: Birth of the PCK

-On September 17, 1907, with the approval of four presbyters from the Mission Council, 33 missionaries and 38 presbyters organized the Presbyterian Church of Korea into an independent church.
-The five local councils were reorganized into the seven sub-presbyteries of Pyongbuk, Pyongnam, Hwanghae, Chungcheong, Jeolla, Hamgyong, and Gyeongsang.
+On September 17, 1907, with the approval of four presbyters from the Mission Council, 33 missionaries and 38 presbyters organized the Presbyterian Church of Korea as an independent church.
+At the same time, the five local councils were reorganized into the seven sub-presbyteries of Pyeongbuk, Pyeongnam, Hwanghae, Chungcheong, Jeolla, Hamgyong, and Gyeongsang.
 The PCK was also known during this era as the "Independent Council".
 On September 17, 1911, during an assembly at Nammoon Church, Daegu, the Independent Council agreed to establish a General Assembly and convert the seven sub-presbyteries into official presbyteries.
 On September 1, 1912, the first General Assembly of the PCK took place in Pyongyang.
 In 1916, the Presbytery of Gyeongsang was divided into the presbyteries of Gyeongnam and Gyeongbuk, and the presbytery of Pyongseo (west Pyongan) was separated from the presbytery of Pyongbuk.